rjetalpuria/C-Projects/README.md

-# Scabler.cpp
+# Scabble Buddy.cpp
-This is your Scabler-buddy.
+This is your Scrabble-buddy.
 It will help you in making the best word choices that earn you the most amount of points.
 ENJOY!

 To test it out yourself download the zip file.